Ava-S/EKG_BPIC2014_Notebook/README.md

 # OCED Schema for generic analysis

-This repository contains 3 analysis notebooks for 2 datasets.
-- `process_discovery.ipynb` to discover a process
-- `task_analysis.ipynb` to perform task analysis
-- `performance_analysis.ipynb` to perform performance analysis

 The user can decide to either do the analysis on BPIC14 or BPIC17.

 ## Data
-We provide data and scripts for BPI Challenge 2014 and BPI Challenge 2017; store the original data in CSV format in the directory `bpic<xx>/data`.
+We provide data and scripts for BPI Challenge 2014 and BPI Challenge 2017; store the original data in CSV format in the directory `bpic14/data`.
 The datasets are available from:

             Esser, Stefan, & Fahland, Dirk.
 (2020).
 Event Data and Queries